Excitement meets worry as European kids head back to school - NewsBreak

 “My prediction is that we’ll see more masks be worn in the next month.
 I mean, I hope not,” he said.
 “But I think experience would tell us that they will.”

-Associated Press writers Monika Scislowska in Warsaw, Poland, Josh Hoffner in Phoenix and reporters around the world contributed to this report.
+Associated Press writers Monika Scislowska in Warsaw, Poland, Josh Hoffner in Phoenix and reporters around the world contributed.

 Comments / 0